Coinbase stock rises premarket after 24/5 commission-free trading launch, Yahoo Finance tie-up

 New York, Feb 26, 2026, 05:20 (EST) — Premarket.

-Max Branzburg, Coinbase’s head of consumer and business products, said the integration is aimed at giving more users access to data on both stock and crypto assets in one place.
+Max Branzburg, who leads consumer and business products at Coinbase, says the integration is designed to put both stock and crypto asset data under a single roof for users.
 “Together we’re making crypto trading more approachable,” Branzburg said.
-(Finviz)
+Finviz